LukaZajaMarceta/ttytw/README.md

 # ttytw

-ttytw (teletpyewriter twitch) is a command line interface for opening available twitch streams through livestreamer.
+ttytw (teletypewriter twitch) is a command line interface for opening available twitch streams through livestreamer.

 setup:
 -ttytw.py and config.ini in the same folder